 For more information about taxes in Australia, contact a Specialist to discuss your particular circumstances.

-If you like what you are reading, subscribe to our newsletters now at www.chan-naylor.com.au or follow our Facebook page: https://www.facebook.com/chanandnaylorsouthwestsydney/
+If you liked our “Depreciation Rules for Residential Property Investors” post, subscribe to our newsletters now at www.chan-naylor.com.au or follow our Facebook page: https://www.facebook.com/chanandnaylorsouthwestsydney/